-The release retention policy for a release definition determines how long a release and the build linked to it are retained.
+The release retention policy for a release definition determines retention duration for a release and linked build.

-By default, a release is retained for 60 days - releases that have not been deployed or modified during that time will automatically be deleted.
+By default, a release is retained for 60 days.
+Releases that have not been deployed or modified during that time are automatically deleted.

 However, you may want to retain more releases that have been deployed to specific environments, such as your production environment, or retain them longer than those that were just deployed to other environments such as test, staging, and QA.

 You can also retain the build linked to a release for the same period as the release to ensure that the artifacts are available if you need to redeploy that release (Figure 55).